-If you are delivering work in the “PVDS” format, please expect communication from Dr. Bridget Turner Kelly and Dr. Wilson Okello in the near future.
+If you are delivering work in the “PVDS” format, please expect communication from Dr. Bridget Turner Kelly and Dr. Wilson Okello in September.
 Dr. Turner Kelly and Dr. Okello are organizing logistics for these sessions, and will be working with each presenter to ensure a successful performance/presentation/delivery.

 I am delivering a roundtable presentation.
 What do I need to know?